timescale/docs/use-timescale/services/connection-pooling.md

 ends.
 If your application opens and closes connections frequently, choose the transaction pool type.

+## Connection allocations

+A connection pooler manages connections to both the database itself, and the client application.

-The number of connections allocated in each pool is managed by the `max_connections` parameter set in the service.
+The number of database connections allocated in each pool is managed by the `max_connections` parameter set in the service.
 The pooler keeps allocating connections until 60% of the total `max_connections`.
 45% of the `max_connections` parameter is used for the session pool, and the remaining 15% is available for the transaction pool.

-While the connection pooler limits the connections opened in the database, they support these maximum connections for the application:
+The connection pooler can then allocate connections for the client application.

-*   Session pool types use 45% of `max_connections`
-*   Transaction pool types use 100% of `max_connections`
+Up to 45% of `max_connections` is available for the session pool, and up to 100% of `max_connections` is available for the transaction pool.

+For example, if `max_connections` is set to 500, the maximum number of database connections is 300, or 60% of `max_connections`.
+For the client application, in session mode, the maximum number of connections is 225, which limits the total number of database connections to 225.
+In transaction mode, the maximum number of connections is 500, which limits the total number of database connections to 75.

 ## Add a connection pooler